johnsonjh/VEDIT/README.md

 * Add other CompuView products V-PRINT, V-SPELL, V-COM, etc. (sources or binaries) to the repository.

-* Find and archive other ancient VEDIT distributions.
+* Find and archive other ancient VEDIT ⧸ VEDIT‑PLUS distributions.

 Can you help with any of the above?
 If you can, please open an [issue](https://github.com/johnsonjh/VEDIT/issues) and let us know.